rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 ## Create a Scope for Management UI Access

+So far we have created the roles and granted the roles to the user who is going to access the management UI.
+When this user logs into RabbitMQ management UI, its token contains the granted roles.

+1. Go to **App registrations**.
+2. Click on your application.
+3. Go to **Manage** option on the left menu and choose the option **Expose an API**.
+4. Click on **Add a scope**.
+5. Enter a name, eg. `management-ui`.
+Enter the same name for **Admin consent display name** and a description and save it.
+7. The scope is named `api://{Application (client) ID}/{scope_name}`.

+RabbitMQ management ui must provide this scope in `management.oauth_scopes` along with `openid profiles` scopes.

+## Configure Custom Signing Keys

 There is one last configuration step required.
 Without this step, the `access_token` returned by **Entra ID** won't be useable with RabbitMQ.
 More specifically, RabbitMQ will not be able to validate its signature because the `access_token` is meant for Microsoft resources